Granting Privileges Required by an Application¶

 CREATE DATABASE

-Some applications may also request the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database.
-Refer to Granting the IMPORTED PRIVILEGES Privilege on the SNOWFLAKE Database for details.
+Some apps might also request the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database.
+Refer to Grant the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database for details.

-References that allow the application to access objects that already exist in the consumer account and are outside the application.
-The provider defines the references required by the application.
-After installing the application, you associate an object and grant the corresponding privileges to the application.
+References that allow the app to access objects that already exist in the consumer account and are outside the application object.
+A provider defines the references required by the app in the

-An application can request access to the following types of objects and their corresponding privileges:
+An app can request access to the following types of objects and their corresponding privileges:

 Object Type